 In many cases, different sources of funding are considered for the project, depending on the nature and size of the project, proposed timelines and private sector cash being leveraged.
 In other cases, especially in the case of services and contract training, the private sector collaborator pays 100% of the cost of the project.
 Once the project is clearly defined and funding is secured, TACAM will kick-start the project.

-Red River College (RRC) continues to seek ways to introduce feedback from the TACAM’s activities into curriculum development.
-RRC students have access to the College’s industrial campuses where they learn from the demonstration of production-ready capital equipment.
+Red River College Polytechnic (RRC Polytech) continues to seek ways to introduce feedback from the TACAM’s activities into curriculum development.
+RRC Polytech students have access to the College’s industrial campuses where they learn from the demonstration of production-ready capital equipment.

 Faculty participation in TAC activities create opportunities for professional developments and acquisition of skills in advanced technologies, which, in turn, shape students experience.